 ‘Who takes your photos?’ is the most common question I get on my social media channels and a lot of people get confused when I said that it’s often my best friend Tripod.
 While not all my shots are taken the same way I wanted to share with you my little tutorial on how to take good photos of yourself when traveling solo, with or without a tripod, as I take most of my Instagram pictures solo.

-By taking my own photo I don’t mean to say ‘I’m beautiful and everyone just loves looking at me’, but rather that if I take a great shot of something anyone else can have the same one.
+By taking my own photo I don’t mean to say ‘I’m beautiful and everyone just loves looking at me’.
+If I take a great shot of something anyone else can have the same one.
 By adding myself in the photo I’m going to have a photo that only I’ll have.
 Does this make sense?

 First, let me tell you that by taking photos of yourself I don’t mean these bathroom mirror shots that almost every celebrity decided to put on their social media channels recently.
 Unless your bathroom looks like this one below I’d never recommend you doing this 😉

-Ask people to take a photo of you
+Ask Strangers to Take a Photo of You

 While it might seem like the most obvious option, it’s not always the best one.
-In my case, photos taken by other people turn out to be bad, with either my head or legs chopped off, or without a thing I actually wanted a photo with.
-Unless you explain to a person what exactly do you want and tell them to hold the camera in an exact position and zoom already set, your photo will probably be useless.
+In my case, photos taken by other people turn out to be bad, with either my head or legs chopped off.
+Unless you explain to a person what exactly do you want and tell them to hold the camera in an exact position, your photo will probably be useless.

 Reality check: photos like this one below can probably only happen when they’re taken by a professional photographer.
 Sorry guys!

 I previously used a gorilla pod and a mini tripod that fit in my pocket and could be used whenever I needed a random shot.
-Both of these tripods were as cheap as below $50 on Amazon and they won’t take much space in your suitcase.
+Both of these tripods were as cheap as below $50 on Amazon and they don’t take much space in a suitcase.

-A tripod is also recommendable for more advanced photographers willing to take photos with long exposure (eg. photograph the northern lights or dark places) as no matter how steady you might think you can hold your camera it’s never going to be steady enough to make your shot not blurry.
-Trust me, I thought my hands were steady too 😉
+A tripod is also recommendable for more advanced photographers willing to take photos with long exposure (eg. photograph the northern lights or dark places).
+No matter how steady you might think you can hold your camera it’s never going to be steady enough to make your shot not blurry.
+Trust me, I thought my hands were still too 😉

 As a new owner of GoPro Hero 6, I love trying all the accessories.
 While I’m not a big fan of selfie sticks, they can be very useful when it comes to taking shots of yourself.
 The trick is to hide the stick somehow, so don’t make a mistake I did in this shot below 😉

 If you simply refuse to be that selfie stick person (like myself), you can get yourself a wide-angle lens.
 This way you will be able to balance a camera on a flat surface nearby, strike a pose and snap a selfie.
-This technique works perfectly if you need a close-up shot like this one with a kangaroo, or if you use your GoPro to get a wider angle.
+This technique works perfectly if you need a close-up shot like this one with a Moomin.

 Your full body doesn’t always have to be in the shot, but if you still want to make a photo more ‘yours’ why don’t you put a hand in the shot?
 You might laugh at my advice, but take a look at this food photo and tell me if it doesn’t look awesome!

-As you can see it’s possible to have nice photos of yourself even if you’re traveling solo.
+As you can see it’s possible to have nice photos of yourself for Instagram even if you’re traveling solo.
 Do you use any of my techniques?
 Share them below!